yukonblue/chewbaaka/README.md

 ### Search Engine Optimization

 SEO has been an aspect that is currently lacking in this project.
-Helps in this are also highly needed.
 Contributions from folks that are experts in SEO are very much needed at the moment.

 ### How do I get started?